-As part of evaluating climate change related risk and opportunities, Canadian Natural reviews independent external scenario analyses developed by energy firms and agencies representing a range of global oil and natural gas demand levels through 2050.
-We have reviewed scenarios that model assumptions that are aligned with the commitment of the Paris Agreement, including the International Energy Agency's Net Zero Emissions by 2050 scenario.
+As part of evaluating climate change related risk and opportunities, Canadian Natural reviews independent external scenario analyses developed by energy firms and agencies representing a range of global crude oil and natural gas demand levels through 2050.
+We have reviewed scenarios that model assumptions, aligned with the commitment of the Paris Agreement, including the International Energy Agency's Net Zero Emissions by 2050 scenario and the UN's Sustainable Development Goal on climate action (SDG 13) that seeks to limit global warming to 1.5°C above pre-industrial levels.

 These external scenario analyses are a tool used to support business planning and identification of risks and opportunities.
-As part of this process, Canadian Natural considers a number of variables and assumptions related to markets (e.g., economic and social events), commodity prices, carbon prices, policy, regulation, technology development and adoption, energy efficiency and reputation.
+As part of this process, we consider a number of variables and assumptions related to market events (e.g., economic, geopolitical, and social), commodity and carbon prices, policy, regulation, technology development and adoption, energy efficiency and reputation.
+The past year has driven a heightened focus on energy security and affordability while reducing emissions.

-The scenarios reviewed show that crude oil and natural gas remains an important part of the global energy mix for the foreseeable future along with providing an outlook on global GHG emission reduction.
-As the world evolves toward a lower carbon emissions energy system, we are proud to be one of the leading companies producing oil and gas while reducing our GHG emissions.
-Canadian Natural is focused on reducing our GHG emissions through our investments in CCUS projects, co-founding the Oil Sands Pathways to Net Zero initiative, employing significant activity to reduce our methane emissions, and investing in natural gas production, a clean burning hydrocarbon.
+Although the scenarios reviewed show an accelerated pace to net zero, it is clear secure sources of crude oil and natural gas remain essential to the global energy mix for the foreseeable future.
+As the world evolves toward a lower carbon emissions energy system, Canadian Natural is one of the leading companies producing secure, reliable crude oil and natural gas while reducing our GHG emissions and supporting climate-related goals.
+We have an integrated GHG Emissions Management Strategy to ensure our resiliency in the short, medium and long term.
+Our strategy remains focused on investments in CCUS projects and employing significant resources to reduce our methane emissions along with investing in natural gas production.

-Natural gas is an integral part of our business strategy and the pathway to a lower carbon emissions future.
-As one of the largest producers of natural gas in Canada, Canadian Natural's natural gas assets deliver improved environmental performance as a clean burning hydrocarbon.
-As the energy system transitions to integrate more renewable energy sources, natural gas will provide a reliable baseload energy supply.
+Natural gas is an integral part of our business strategy and a pathway to a lower carbon emissions future.
+As one of the largest producers of natural gas in Canada, our natural gas assets deliver strong environmental performance.
+As the energy system integrates more renewable energy sources, natural gas will continue to provide an affordable and secure baseload energy supply.
+Through industry collaborations, we are also exploring the opportunity of converting bitumen into valuable products that do not require combustion such as carbon fibre, activated carbon, graphite, and graphene.
+These products are valuable for the products we use every day, as well as the products that support the energy transition to a lower carbon emissions economy.

-Canadian Natural's balanced portfolio of light, synthetic, and heavy crude oil and natural gas represents one of the strongest and most diverse asset portfolios of any energy producer in the world.
-The strength of our assets, along with our integrated GHG Emissions Management Strategy, helps to mitigate climate change risks to our reserves and will position us for success in a low carbon future.
+Canadian Natural's balanced portfolio of light, synthetic, and heavy crude oil and natural gas represents one of the strongest and most diverse, long life low decline asset portfolios of any energy producer in the world.
+The strength of our assets, along with our integrated GHG Emissions Management Strategy, helps to mitigate climate change risks to our reserves and will position us for success in a low carbon emissions future.